 What Are Preeclampsia and Eclampsia?

-High blood pressure is dangerous during pregnancy, because it may interfere with the placenta's ability to deliver oxygen and nutrition to your fetus.
-Your baby may be born weighing less than normal, may have other health problems, and may need to be delivered early or by cesarean birth.
+High blood pressure is dangerous during pregnancy because it may interfere with the placenta's ability to deliver oxygen and nutrition to your fetus.
+Your baby may be born weighing less than normal, may have other health problems, and may need to be delivered early.

 Who Gets Preeclampsia and Eclampsia?

-Preeclampsia affects 5% to 8% of all pregnancies.
-Any pregnant woman can get preeclampsia, but you're at increased risk of developing preeclampsia if:
+Preeclampsia affects 3% to 7% of all pregnancies in the U.S. Any pregnant woman can get preeclampsia, but you're at increased risk of developing preeclampsia if:

 - This is your first pregnancy